swinsala/within3_assessment/README.md

 ```
 heroku stack:set container --app swinsala-weather-api
 heroku config:set API_KEY={your API key} --app swinsala-weather-api
-heroku config:set ZIP_CODE={some zip code} --app swinsala-weather-api
 git push heroku main
 ```
 The first line above allows Heroku set its enverionment to be able to run Docker if it is going through `heroku.yml`.
 If not, ignore it so it can use `Procfile`.
 The next two lines set the `API_KEY` and `ZIP_CODE` variables to be used in the python code.
 The last line bundles everything and pushes them to Heroku where `within.py` python script is ran.
-Use https://swinsala-weather-api.herokuapp.com to view the result.
+Use https://swinsala-weather-api.herokuapp.com?zip_code=07018 to view the result.
+As said earlier, the zip code can be replaced with another zip code